fastlta/sb-public/docs/public_api.md

 ### Unlock/Lock partition for eject

-Unlocks a Brick so it can be ejected by touching its front sensor.
-If the Brick is not unlocked first then the touch sensor will not work.
+Unlocks a Silent Brick so it can be ejected by touching its front sensor.
+If the Silent Brick is not unlocked first then the touch sensor will not work.
-Only bricks of volumes that are *offline* can be unlocked.
-Trying to unlock a brick that is part of an *online* volume will generate an error.
+Only Silent Bricks of volumes that are *offline* can be unlocked.
+Trying to unlock a Silent Brick that is part of an *online* volume will generate an error.

 Request: